nostr-protocol/nostr/README.md

 ## Software

-There is a list of most software being built using Nostr on https://github.com/aljazceru/awesome-nostr that seemed to be almost complete last time I looked.
+There is a list of most software being built using the Nostr on https://github.com/aljazceru/awesome-nostr that seemed to be almost complete last time I looked.

 ## License